|

 According to Alpheus Harlans genealogy book, Judge Harlan represented the Marion (Indiana) District for two years in the Lower House of Congress, and later served a term in Missouris General Assembly.
 He was also a member of the Constitutional Convention of the Territory of Dakota, a judge, and spent four years as a postmaster in Wakeeny.

-the Harlan Web site.
-She was surprised that a newer version of The Harlan Record
+located the Harlan Web site.
+She was surprised that a newer version of The

 Reminder...When sending e-mails to anyone connected with The Harlan Family in America, please put Harlan in the subject line.